How to Run an Effective Beta Program

 Oftentimes customer Beta programs are one of the most critical factors in the success or failure of a product.
 Yet many times they are not well-planned and are executed at the last minute with a lack of resources and focus.

 As a Product Management professional who is responsible for the overall success of your product, it is important that you ensure that the Beta programs you run are comprehensive and effective (even if you are not the one who has ultimate responsibility to run the program).
-This article will include some of the tips and best practices that I have found to be helpful in making Beta program successful over the years.
+This article includes some of the tips and best practices I’ve found helpful over the years in making a Beta program successful.

 Typical timeline for a well-executed Beta Program.

 Make sure you define your goals up front and early.
 What are you really trying to accomplish?
 Do you want a broad cross-section of customers to spend extensive amounts of time using the product to prove that it is ready to ship?
 Or is your QA very extensive, and you just need a few customers to validate readiness with some hands-on customer usage.
 Do you want to gather early feedback for the next version?
 Or perhaps you want to find a group of customers that can talk to the press or provide you with quotes or testimonials.